Fire Marshal Training

-Our 1/2 day Fire Marshal Training is approved by the Institution of Fire Engineers (IFE) and teaches delegates the skills needed to be a qualified and competent workplace fire marshal.
-Protect your staff and business from the devastation caused by fire.
+Our 3-hour Fire Marshal Training course is approved by the Institution of Fire Engineers (IFE) and teaches attendees the fire safety skills needed to be a qualified and competent workplace fire marshal.
 You will learn about the implications of a fire in your workplace and basic fire safety awareness.
-After completing this course, you will also learn evacuation procedures, how to run fire drills, and raising the alarm.
+After completing this fire marshal course, you will also learn evacuation procedures, how to run fire drills, and how to raise the alarm.

 Submit your email here for a personalised training quote